 If we can remember to associate temptation with our lower self, and choose what we really want - to think with our higher self - then the temptation is essentially defeated.
 For temptation only has power over us when we are thinking with our lower self, and when we intentionally switch to the higher self, it has very little power over us.
-The stronger our new subconscious self-identity (the higher self) becomes, the less power temptation has over us when we switch from thinking with our lower self.
+The stronger our new subconscious self-identity (favoring the higher self) becomes, the less power temptation has over us when we switch from thinking with our lower self to thinking with our higher self.